39 Fascinating Creatine Statistics (use, death rate & effects)

 Creatine made its way into popular use in the 1990s as television broadcasts of the 1992 Barcelona Olympics brought the minutiae of athletic recovery to the normal person’s home.

 Creatine is a popular and effective supplement with many applications and a significant cost-to-benefit ratio.
-Its popularity is due to the healthy and effective use of the supplement, as well as the current popularity and ease of access.
+It is a useful supplement for many people, especially athletes.

 Important Disclaimer: The information contained on MAX HEALTH LIVING is intended for informational and educational purposes only.
 Any statements made on this website have not been evaluated by the FDA and any information or products discussed are not intended to diagnose, cure, treat, or prevent any disease or illness.
 Please consult a healthcare practitioner before making changes to your diet or taking supplements that may interfere with medications.